JamesWebDev/JamesWebDev/WebPackTutorial/README.md

 - Now when you edit either a js file or the index.html file, webpack-dev-server recompiles the modified modules, and refreshes the browser, no stopping compiling and restarting.
 This feature is functionally similar to the popular Browser-Sync package.

-- Notice if you right click and view source; index.html is not loading content from your dist folder.
+- Notice if you right click and view source, index.html is not loading content from your dist folder.
+It is now loading webpack-dev-server in memory compiled file. 😊

 [back to beginning](#webpack-tutorial)